Sunday, August 13, 2023

 A regatta of Hobie 14s in Australia.

-Amazing custom sail on a boat down in Florida.
+Amazing custom sails on boats down in Florida.

 I was on a sailing trip in the Ionian islands of Greece when we came into the town and bay